-Trump's cabinet: The people around the president - BBC News
+The people around Donald Trump

 Vice-President Mike Pence

-The former Indiana governor is charged with leading the team deciding the key appointments in the new administration.

-He is a favourite among social conservatives who boasts considerable experience in Washington.
+The former Indiana governor is a favourite among social conservatives and boasts considerable experience in Washington.

 Mr Pence was raised Roman Catholic along with his five siblings in Columbus, Indiana, and says he was inspired by liberal icons John F Kennedy and Martin Luther King Jr.

-He is known for his staunch opposition to abortion, signing a bill in March to ban abortion in Indiana on the basis of disability, gender or race of the foetus.
+He is known for his staunch opposition to abortion, signing a bill to ban abortion in Indiana on the basis of disability, gender or race of the foetus.

 He has said he would favour overturning a 1973 Supreme Court judgement, often referred to as the Roe v Wade case, which bars the US government from prohibiting abortions.